vokegpu/ekg-docs/README.md

 # EKG DOCS

-## Preface

-EKG docs contains tutorial about the EKG standard way to creating GUIs and the fundamentals of EKG model.

-EKG is a significant project of my life, I wasted lot of time coding EKG, but it is what I love to do, graphics, GUIs, and GPU-accelerated softwares.
+"Money does not buy knowledge, as does not buy love, but wasted knowledge is not wasted love in-someone"
+  - Rina,

 Thank you Astah 🐈‍⬛,
 Thank you God.

+## Preface

+EKG docs contains tutorials about the EKG standard way to creating GUIs and the fundamentals of EKG model.

 ## Programming GUIs with EKG